kokoalberti/postgis-baselayers/app/datasets/geonames/README.md

 The Geonames database is available under the `geonames` schema, and consists of the `alternatename`, `countryinfo`, and `geoname` tables.

 The `geoname` table contains the main collection of features.
-Each feature has a geometry column called `the_geom`, and a feature class and code in the `fclass` and `fcode` column to specify what type of feature it is.
+Each feature has a geometry column called `geom`, and a feature class and code in the `fclass` and `fcode` column to specify what type of feature it is.
 A detailed list of all the available [geonames feature classes](http://www.geonames.org/export/codes.html) is on the Geonames website.
 The feature class is a useful attribute to filter and restrict your results to the type of things that you're interested in.

 For more information on the contents of the tables see the [readme](http://download.geonames.org/export/dump/readme.txt).